Master of Finance

 The Master of Finance capstone is a project-based course; students complete a project that demonstrates the application of learning from the Master of Finance to a financial data or risk management project or initiative.

 As a student, you will choose the focus area for your project, allowing you to delve deeply into a subject or problem of interest and demonstrate your skills and knowledge.
 This may be a project from your own experience or workplace or may focus on an area where you are interested in building a career after graduation.
+You may work with a team of fellow students or individually.

 You will develop your project proposal for the Applied Finance Project during the third quarter of the program, defining the question you want to answer, the data and the methodology you will use, and what you expect to learn from the project.
 Consultation with faculty is an important part of the process and ensures that the Applied Finance Project is an extraordinary learning experience.